NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     Choose the FLANN method for matching interest points.
 The default ``kmeans`` is slower but deterministic, while ``kdtree`` is faster (up to 6x) but not deterministic (starting with FLANN 1.9.2).
     Normally the default is good enough.
+This does not apply to ORB feature matching.

 Other pre-processing options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~